TheOdinProject/curriculum/javascript/js_to_browser.md

-# Taking Javascript to the Browser
+# Loading Javascript in the Browser

 A *very* brief look back into the idea that browser loading matters (maybe).